Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

-Without constraining updates on $\theta$ and $S$ in $L_4$, the loss $L_4$ results in the accumulation of unstable updates to model parameters, which will eventually degrade the backdoor effect in the quantized model (see the bottom curves of top subfigures in \autoref{fig:rounding}).
+Without constraining updates on $\theta$ and $S$ in $L_4$, the loss $L_4$ results in the accumulation of unstable updates to model parameters, which will eventually degrade the backdoor effect in the quantized model (see the bottom curve in \autoref{fig:rounding}).
 To overcome this issue, we adapt the projected gradient descent (PGD)~\cite{goodfellow2014explaining,garg2020can} optimization method to further constrain the parameter update in the fine-tuning stage of the model.
 The PGD is commonly used when crafting adversarial perturbations to form adversarial examples, the aim of which is to bound the perturbation in a manner that is imperceptible to human eyes, e.g., for images, or to stealthily maintain the semantics of the sample.
-The $l_1$-norm, $l_2$-norm and $l_{\infty}$-norm are widely used bounds.
+For the PGD, though the $l_1$-norm, $l_2$-norm and $l_{\infty}$-norm are widely used bounds, only $l_{\infty}$-norm can achieve our attack purpose.